Evidence of Kitaev interaction in the monolayer 1T-CrTe$_2$: Result

 \subsection{Magnetic anisotropy energy}

-To explain the underlying magnetic bias angle, we use the unit-cell and $\sqrt3\times2$ supercell to calculate MAE with magnetic order set to FM and ZZ AFM configuration, respectively.
-The calculation of the MAE in \cite{Xian2022} was simulated and the angle was consistent, and the MAE of the FM magnetic sequence was also calculated.
-Angles $\theta$ and $\phi$ correspond to the angles between the magnetization direction and the $\mathbf{k}$ and $\mathbf{i}$ axes, respectively.
+To explain the underlying magnetization angle, we use the unit-cell and $\sqrt3\times2$ supercell to calculate MAE, with the FM and ZZ AFM configurations, respectively.
+The calculation of the MAE in \cite{Xian2022} was simulated and the angle was consistent, and the MAE of the FM ordering was also calculated.
+The angles $\theta$ and $\phi$ correspond to the angles between the magnetization direction and the $\mathbf{k}$ and $\mathbf{i}$ axes, respectively.
 Under FM order, the magnetic moment $S(\mathbf{R}_j$) at $j$ th-neighbor with $\theta$ and $\phi$ is:

 Magnetic anisotropy is induced by SOC, where the angle of the magnetic easy axis is a combined contribution of the Kitaev and SIA terms.The detailed derivations are placed in Appendix~\ref{Appendix B}.